marcoagutierrez20/final-project-marcoagutierrez20-1/README.md

 - Create a front end to display that data in a creative way.
 - Allow for data to be added/changed on the front end and make those changes accross the full application.

+# Done

+- Site is live via http://pokelib.live/#/
+- Overall I did not acomplish all I wanted to do.
+I don't have a way for data to be edited and chagned accross the application.
+- But I am happy that I was able to build an app and host it online.
+I hadn't done this before and it was a good learning experience.